 With Jaws, the stakes are raised when Brody’s son becomes a victim.
-At this point, the threat can no longer be ignored, hidden from, or defended.
+At this point, the threat can no longer be ignored, defended, or avoided.

 This is why, at exactly the midway point of the script, Brody, Hooper, and Quint set off on a quest to slay the figurative dragon.
-They leave the comforts and safety of home behind and venture into the shark’s world to exact a bit of revenge.
+They leave the comforts and safety of home behind and venture into the shark’s territory to exact a fitting measure of revenge.

 At the midpoint, the game has changed.
-The stakes have been raised, the conflict has boiled over, and things have gotten personal.
+The stakes have been raised, the conflict has bubbled to the surface, and things have gotten personal.
 The characters must change tactics from a more defensive strategy (flight) to an outright attack (fight).

 “I’ll Never Put on a Life Jacket Again”